wetube/bitcloud/Bitcloud Nontechnical White Paper.md

 ### Decisions to Be Made

 There are still many key decisions that need to be made in the Bitcloud protocol.
 We have a basic idea of how everything will work, but we need assistance from programmers and thinkers from around the world who want to help this project.
 We've tried to come up with specific solutions as a two-man team, but there are simply too many aspects of the protocol for us to tackle alone.
-Head over to #bitcloud on Freenode IRC or /r/bitcloud on Reddit if you'd like to join us.
+Head over to #bitcloud (general) and #bitcloud-dev (development) on Freenode IRC or [our forum](http://talk.bitcloudproject.org) if you'd like to join us.

 ## Bitcloud is a Distributed Autonomous Corporation